arachnys/protostub/README.md

 ### Docker
 A docker image is also provided!
-The easiest way for you to use this is as follows:
+The easiest way for you to use this is as follows (assuming there is a file called foo.proto in the current directory):

 ```
-docker run arachnysdocker/protostub
+docker run -v $(pwd):/protostub protostub:latest generate -p foo.proto
 ```

 After doing this, you should see the help text.